Çukurova Basketbol

-Çukurova Basketbol Kulübü, for sponsorship reasons Çukurova Basketbol Kulübü Mersin Yenişehir Belediyesi, is a Turkish women's basketball club based in Mersin, Turkey.
-The club was founded in 2017 and currently competing in the Women's Basketball Super League.
+Çukurova basketbol Mersin (ÇBK Mersin), for sponsorship reasons Çimsa ÇBK Mersin, is a Turkish professional women's basketball club based in Mersin, Türkiye.
+The club was founded in 2015 and currently competing in the Women's Basketball Super League.

 History

-The club was founded in May 2017 with the purchase of the competitor rights from Girne Üniversitesi.
+The club was founded in 2015 under the name Cukurova Basketbol Mersin.
+In 2020 the team was rebranded to CBK Mersin.
+The club joined the KSBL for the 2017/2018 season.
+Grine had left the league prior to the beginning of the 2017 season.
 After competing in the play-off semi finals in their first season, the club played in the play-off finals against Fenerbahçe in the 2018–19 season.
 The club lost to Fenerbahçe in the finals, but qualified to compete in EuroLeague Women in the 2019–20 season.

+On January 22, 2020, a partnership was established with the Yenişehir Municipality, and the club's name was changed to ÇBK Mersin Yenişehir Belediyesi.
+This partnership played a significant role in the club's rise.

+Before the 2023-24 season, the name was changed to Çukurova Basketbol Kulübü Mersin (shortly Ç.B.K.
+Mersin).
+In late January 2025, as a result of the sponsorship agreement with ÇİMSA, the team's name became ÇİMSA ÇBK Mersin.